If I was to ask "which of the following applies to you when arriving for appointments?" most of us would be able to find one that applies most often:

 In NLP (Neuro Linguistic Programming) there's two descriptions used for our relationship to time which help explain this difference:

-- In-Time - where you're living in the present fully experiencing what's happening in the moment.
-If you've a preference for in-time you wouldn't even notice if the sun's absence meant you couldn't tell the time on the sundial.
+- In-Time - you're associated with the current moment, living in the present, fully experiencing what's happening in the moment, you wouldn't even notice if the sun's absence meant you couldn't tell the time on the sundial.

-- Thru-Time - where you're viewing time from a distant - thinking ahead to the future or back about the past.
+- Thru-Time - where you're disassociated from the current moment, viewing time from a distance - thinking ahead to the future or back about the past.
 If you have a preference for thru-time I suspect the lack of detail down to the second in the sundial would mean you'd feel frustrated, never mind on days where the sun wasn't shining!

 Those who arrive early I would suggest are likely to be thru-time - thinking ahead about what they need to do to get to the meeting on time but they may be seen to be distracted in an earlier meeting.
 Those who are late are likely to be in-time - fully present and in rapport with those in a previous meeting but not aware of the time and approaching next meeting.